inoas/glychee/README.md

 ### Example

-If you do not have a project yet, create it with:
+If you do not have a gleam project yet, create it with:

 ```sh
 gleam new foobar
 cd foobar
 ```

-Create a file named `src/benchmark.gleam` with following contents:
+In your project create a file named `src/benchmark.gleam` with following
+contents:

 ```gleam
 if erlang {